Motorola edge (2024) vs ASUS ROG Phone 8 Pro

 Frequently Asked Questions

-Motorola edge (2024) excels if you value premium ip68 water and dust resistance rating (rare in mid-range).
-ASUS ROG Phone 8 Pro is better if you prioritize first rog phone with ip68 water/dust resistance and telephoto lens.
-Pick based on your budget and daily use.
+Motorola edge (2024) is the better choice if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
+ASUS ROG Phone 8 Pro wins if you value first rog phone with ip68 water/dust resistance and telephoto lens.
+Both are rated highly (4.5★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure